wfp/editorial-guide/reference-1-wordindex.md

 * turnover
 * two-week (adj.)
 * twofold
-* tyre(s) (not "tire(s))

 ### U

-* under-: compounds solid (e.g. undernourished, not under-nourished)
+* under-: compound forms closed(e.g. undernourished, not under-nourished)
 * under 5 (as in "children under 5" – numerals for ages)
-* underdeveloped countries (no use "developing countries")
+* underdeveloped countries (use "developing countries" instead)
 * underemployment
 * underfunded
 * undernutrition
 * under way (not "underway"; e.g. "the project is under way")
-* United Nations (never "UN" except if required by a title or used in a non WFP document)
+* United Nations (never "UN" except when reproducing a title or a quotation)
 * United Nations agencies
 * United Nations funds and programmes
 * United Nations technical mission
-* United States of America

 ### V

 * value added tax
 * vis-à-vis – avoid it; use English "in relation to", "regarding"
 * vitamin A
-* vitamin-A deficiency; vitamin-A-deficiency disorder
 * vulnerable group
 * vulnerable-group feeding